KFPW (AM): Griffin Grocery Company (1950–1958)

 One of KFPW's advertisers was Griffin Grocery Company, which advertised Polar Bear coffee.
 In the 1940s, J.T.
-Griffin bought KOMA and KTUL and had affiliated with Columbia Broadcasting Company (CBS).
-KFPW was Griffin's third station, paying $50,000 (equivalent to about $650,000 in 2024) for the station and then moving the station to a new building.
+Griffin bought KOMA and KTUL and had affiliated with the Columbia Broadcasting System (CBS).
+KFPW was Griffin's third station, paying $50,000 (equivalent to $ in dollars) for the station and then moving the station to a new building.
 They bought it to promote Polar Bear Coffee with shows like "Polar Bear Coffee News".
 KFPW also became a CBS affiliate, which brought a wider audience: Griffin Grocery claimed to have 100% distribution of Polar Bear Coffee in Fort Smith by 1952, which they attributed to their radio advertising.

 George Hernreich (1958–2003)

 In 1958, Griffin Grocery sold KFPW to George T. Hernreich, a local businessman who owned Esquire Jewelers, which primarily sold and repaired watches for military personnel stationed at Camp Chaffee.
-Hernreich paid $75,000 (equivalent to about $805,000 in 2024) for the station, at about the same time he sold his 50% interest in KNAC-TV.
+Hernreich paid $75,000 (equivalent to $ in dollars) for the station, at about the same time he sold his 50% interest in KNAC-TV.

 After Hernreich's death, KFPW was sold briefly to Prime, LLC, and then sold to Pharis Broadcasting.